dloez/arcanist/README.md

 To call `example` function, run `arcanist example`.

 ### Call function with arguments
-You can pass arguments to a function by specifying as much possitional arguments as required after the function name.
+You can pass arguments to a function by specifying as much positional arguments as required after the function name.
 For example, to call a python function named `example` and pass `1, 2, 3` as the function arguments, run `arcanist example 1 2 3`.
 All arguments passed will be strings.
 Full example:

 ```python
 def example(*args):